 Columbia, Mo.
-(April 12, 2004) –– Columbia Missourian reporters Bryan Clark and Pat Healy have received second-place finishes in the Missouri Associated Press Managing Editors News Writing Contest.
+(April 12, 2004) –– Columbia Missourian reporters Bryan Clark and Pat Healy have received second-place finishes in the Missouri Associated Press Media Editors News Writing Contest.
 The newspaper is the working lab for students in news-editorial, design, information graphics and photojournalism.

 Clark, a senior news-editorial student from West Chester, Ohio, placed in the sports feature category for his story chronicling a road trip taken during the first season of the Mavericks baseball team in Columbia.
 He serves as an assistant city editor at the Missourian.
 Healy, BJ ’03, wrote on the suicide of a 17-year-old accused of rape.
 The article competed in the feature writing category and ran in Vox magazine.
 He now is a reporter for The New York Times.